 Each resident living in University housing is required to purchase a meal plan.
-Equivalencies, available with the meal plan, can be used by students for food purchases in the Dining Hall and at on-campus eateries such as SubConnection and Sandella's.
+Equivalencies, available with the meal plan, can be used by students for food purchases in the Dining Hall and at on-campus eateries.
 Fees are per semester, per student.

-Freedom Plan \$1,353
+Freedom Plan \$1,378

-Unlimited Plan \$1,612
+Unlimited Plan \$1,642

 Commuter Meal Plan - Spartys \$55